pnp/teams-dev-samples/samples/msgext-bot-SPUploader/README.md

 Step 5: Try out the app
 ==================================================

+This sample app allows users to perform the above functionalities using Teams platform.
+The app assumes that the asset library / document repository is maintained as a SharePoint document library.

 * Searching to find assets and sharing of those assets is facilitated by search based messaging extension